nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

 Bluetooth: Central HIDS
 #######################

-The Central HIDS sample demonstrates how to use the :ref:`hids_c_readme` to interact with a HIDS server.
+The Central HIDS sample demonstrates how to use the :ref:`hogp_readme` to interact with a HIDS server.
 Basically, the sample simulates a computer that connects to a mouse or a keyboard.

 Overview